analytiq-hub/analytiq-hub.github.io/_posts/2025-10-20-how-we-integrated-stripe-into-docrouter-ai.md

 Updating amounts or utilization thresholds at a later time should not require coding changes in DocRouter.AI.
 These updates should be possible by merely chaging price configuration in __Stripe__.

-Pricing updates, however, does not impact existing customers.
+Pricing updates, however, does not impact existing customers (aka grandfathering).

 How does it all work?